FrontendKedra/Hex-Form/README.md

 ## Setting up

 To correctly set up a project you must:
-### Clone the repository to the desired directory:
+- Clone the repository to the desired directory:
-You can do that using "git clone https://github.com/FrontendKedra/Hex-Form.git"
+You can do that using "git clone `https://github.com/FrontendKedra/Hex-Form.git`"
-### Run npm install command
+- Run npm install command
-### Run npm start command
+- Run npm start command

 ## Node + npm versions

-Node: v16.17.0
+- Node: v16.17.0
-npm: 8.15.0
+- npm: 8.15.0

+## Tools

+- React-Final-Form
+- Typescript
+- Styled-components

 ## Getting Started with Create React App